travis/factual-clojure-driver/README.md

 	  (println "Opts:" opts)))
 ````

-# An Example of Tying Things Together
+# Example Use Case

-Let's create a simple function that finds Places close to a lat/lng, with "cafe" in their name:
+Let's create a function that finds Places close to a lat/lng, with "cafe" in their name:

 ````clojure
 (defn nearby-cafes